 Improving product photography doesn’t have to be expensive.

-Depending on your requirements, you may may consider purchasing something better from this list of tools and resources on photography that we’ve put together to help your shoot.
+Depending on your requirements, you may may consider purchasing something better to help your shoot.

 Once you’ve taken the photos it’s time to edit.
 There are lots of photo editing tools, both paid and free, to do the task.
 Consult the guide on product photography on the “how’s” of using all the tools.